Possible Observation of Quadrupole Waves in Spin Nematics

-To gain further insight into the nature of the $T=0$ phases, we performed INS measurements under various magnetic fields~\cite{SM}.
-Figures~\ref{fig:neutron}(a)-(c) show the $T=\qty{60}{mK}$ INS results at $B=\qty{0}{T}$, \qty{0.8}{T}, and \qty{1.72}{T}, relevant to the SN-supersolid, UUD and SN phases, respectively.
+To gain further insight into the nature of the $T=0$ phases, we performed INS measurements under various magnetic fields (see Supplemental Material~\cite{SM}).
+Figures~\ref{fig:neutron}(a)--\ref{fig:neutron}(c) show the $T=\qty{60}{mK}$ INS results at $B=0$, $0.8$, and \qty{1.72}{T}, relevant to the SN-supersolid, UUD, and SN phases, respectively.
 Among phases below saturation field, the UUD state has a collinear spin structure and relatively weak quantum fluctuations.
 As a result, three sharp spin wave branches are clearly visible [Fig.~\ref{fig:neutron}(b)].
 In contrast, the phases at $B=\qty{0}{T}$ [Fig.~\ref{fig:neutron}(a)] and \qty{1.72}{T} [Fig.~\ref{fig:neutron}(c)] show qualitatively distinct features compared to the UUD state, suggesting their different natures of the underlying ground states.
-Notably, at intermediate to high energies, the spin excitation spectra at both $B=\qty{0}T$ and \qty{1.72}{T} show a broadened feature for extended regions in the \{$\bm{k}$, $E$\} phase space.
-In fact, such continuum-like spin excitations were also recently reported in the noncollinear ordered phases of a similar compound \CoP{}~\cite{ShengJ2025_CoP,ChiR2024,GaoY2024_CoP}.
+Notably, at intermediate to high energies, the spin excitation spectra at both $B=0$ and \qty{1.72}{T} show a broadened feature for extended regions in the \{$\bm{k}$, $E$\} phase space, likely due to the multimagnon decay process~\cite{ZhitomirskyME2013_RMP}.
+In fact, such continuumlike spin excitations were also recently reported in the noncollinear ordered phases of a similar compound \CoP{}~\cite{ShengJ2025_CoP,ChiR2024,GaoY2024_CoP}.

 A key finding of this study is the presence of distinct narrow modes near zero energy in Figs.~\ref{fig:neutron}(a) and \ref{fig:neutron}(c).
-This feature is unique to the SN phases of \NiP{}, and is not observed in any phase of the sibling compound \CoP{}.
-To single out these narrow low-energy modes more clearly, the raw INS data with different magnetic fields at the K-point are shown in Fig.~\ref{fig:neutron}(e).
+This feature is unique to the SN phases of \NiP{} and is not observed in any phase of the sibling compound \CoP{}.
+To single out these narrow low-energy modes more clearly, the raw INS data with different magnetic fields at the $K$ point are shown in Fig.~\ref{fig:neutron}(e).
 On the negative-energy-transfer side ($E<0$), the INS intensity at different magnetic fields perfectly overlap onto a single curve that characterizes the diffusive background.
-In contrast, the low-energy INS intensities at $B=0$ and \qty{1.72}{T} are clearly beyond the quasi-elastic scattering background on the positive-energy-transfer side ($E>0$), confirming their existence unambiguously [highlighted by the dashed retangle in Fig.~\ref{fig:neutron}(e)].
-For both $B=0$ and \qty{1.72}{T}, this mode is more clearly seen at the K point, and near the $\Gamma$ point it is practically indistinguishable from the background [Fig.~\ref{fig:neutron}(f)].
+In contrast, the low-energy INS intensities at $B=0$ and \qty{1.72}{T} are clearly beyond the quasielastic scattering background on the positive-energy-transfer side ($E>0$), confirming their existence unambiguously [highlighted by the dashed rectangle in Fig.~\ref{fig:neutron}(e)].
+For both $B=0$ and \qty{1.72}{T}, this mode is more clearly seen at the $K$ point, and near the $\Gamma$ point it is practically indistinguishable from the background [Fig.~\ref{fig:neutron}(f)].